Revised: June 2014

 For the Employee's Convenience:

-If a personal vehicle is used for the convenience of the employee when a state vehicle is available, the employee will be reimbursed at one-half the standard mileage reimbursement rate for which a deduction is allowed for travel under federal income tax laws.
+Unless specifically authorized in writing by the employee's supervisor for the employer's convenience, an employee who makes a single trip greater than 200 miles (round trip) shall use a State Motor Pool vehicle or rental car instead of a personal vehicle if either option is less expensive than the use of a personal vehicle.
+If a personal vehicle is used for the convenience, the employee will be reimbursed at one-half the standard mileage reimbursement rate for which a deduction is allowed for travel under federal income tax laws.
 Airfare in lieu of the mileage reimbursement rate should be claimed when it is the least expensive travel reimbursement rate.

 For the University's Convenience: